Self Massage: When a Massage

 Sticks and Stones

-Using either a basalt stone, a massage stick or a Knobble you will be able to massage many parts of the body without having to apply much pressure.
+Using either a bamboo stick or stones, heated or not you will be able to massage many parts of the body without having to apply much pressure.
 Use the flat surface of the stone for massaging a wide area.
-Use the knob point, or the side of the stone for more precise deeper massage.
+Use the stick point, or the side of the stone for more precise deeper massage.
 You can also lay down with the knob or stone under your back to get precise pressure or trigger points that is impossible to reach effectively with your hands.

 Using a stick is fairly easy and effective for self massage.
 It needs to be long enough to hold in both hands, while straddling a body part.
 Watch this video of stick self massage: